2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 uid: Basics.Cms.PagePublishing.Index
 ---

-# DNN/Evoq Page Versioning / Publishing and Workflow
+# Dnn/Evoq Page Versioning / Publishing and Workflow

-This page explains how a DNN / Evoq does page versioning and workflow, and how to leverage this with 2sxc.
+This page explains how a Dnn / Evoq does page versioning and workflow, and how to leverage this with 2sxc.

-## Background: DNN / Evoq Page/Module Versioning
+## Background: Dnn / Evoq Page/Module Versioning
-DNN / Evoq had a few different ways of doing versioning, but since DNN 7.4.2 it basically uses a model which works as follows:
+Dnn / Evoq had a few different ways of doing versioning, but since Dnn 7.4.2 it basically uses a model which works as follows:

 Each page has a live version number (for this demo we'll say version P27 - for page 27).
 On this page, various modules exist, each having their own version number.
 Let's say we have a gallery-module which is currently on version 6 (MG6) and a module with a form in version 12 (MF12).
 So the page information currently has: